hpc-carpentry/old-hpc-workflows/_episodes/03-wildcards.md

 {: .challenge}

 As we saw, `{input}` means 'all the dependencies of the current rule'.
-This works well for `results.txt` as its action treats all the dependencies the same - as the input for the `zipf_test.py` script.
+This works well for `zipf_test` as its action treats all the dependencies the same - as the input for the `zipf_test.py` script.

 Time for you to update all the rules that build a `.dat` file to use the